kevinveenbirkenbach/cymais/docs/vision/Product_Vision.md

-# Product Vision — CyMaIS Platform
+# Product Vision — Infinito.Nexus Platform

 ## The Universal Automation Platform for Self-Hosted IT Infrastructure.

-CyMaIS provides a modular, Open Source infrastructure automation platform that enables secure and scalable IT environments — for individuals, SMEs, NGOs, and enterprises.
+Infinito.Nexus provides a modular, Open Source infrastructure automation platform that enables secure and scalable IT environments — for individuals, SMEs, NGOs, and enterprises.

 ### Key Product Goals
 - Enterprise-grade infrastructure automation for everyone